Wondering which is best for you?

-If you get the RW500 through the Manufacturer, as of this writing, you can get a Free 1-year membership to iFit Coach included.
-So you can enjoy all of the iFit benefits for a full year for free to see if you like them – which is a pretty great deal.
+If you get the RW500 through the Manufacturer, as of this writing, you can get a 1-year membership to iFit Coach included.
+So you can enjoy all of the iFit benefits for a full year to see if you like them – which is a pretty great deal.

 So which is best when it comes to the Nordictrack RW200 vs RW500 Rowing machines?

 Well, this really comes down to what you want.

 The Nordictrack RW200 has some great comfort features like the molded seat, pivoting pedals and the ability to fold it up.

 And while simple, it’s also more affordable than the RW500.

 The Nordictrack RW500 rower however does come out ahead in a lot of areas.
 It gives you all of the construction benefits of the RW200 model.